…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Priscilla and Aquila knew the Lord, they were tentmakers, lay people, … a hospitable couple, hosting Paul & Apollos at their home … and leading a house church (1 Corinthians 16:19).
 They were not ‘Bible schooled’ like Apollos.

-Luke introduces the couple – Priscilla and Aquila.
-Priscilla, the wife’s name is placed in front of her husband, Aquila, indicating that probably Priscilla was spiritually leading the ministry.
+Luke introduces the couple in Acts as – Priscilla and Aquila.
+Priscilla, the wife’s name is in front of her husband, Aquila, perhaps indicating that probably Priscilla was spiritually leading the ministry.

 Apollos was humble to learn from Priscilla and Aquila … lay people … & from a woman (in the first century, Acts).